Content disarm and reconstruction (CDR): What it is and why your business needs it

 Over time, the approach got smarter.
 Security researchers started figuring out ways to tell safe file components from dangerous ones, and the technology evolved from crude macro-stripping into sophisticated reconstruction engines that can preserve full file functionality while eliminating virtually all exploitable components.

-The analyst firm Gartner has since identified CDR as a "high benefit" technology for network infrastructure security, and the tech has gained serious traction in defence, government, and financial services.
+The technology has since gained serious traction in defence, government and financial services, where the cost of a single weaponised document is measured in more than money.
 It's now making its way into the broader business market too - and it's about time.

 Three levels of CDR